-We really suggest you visit the Akrotiri Archaeological site with a family friendy guide.
+We really suggest you visit the Akrotiri Archaeological site with a family-friendly guide.
 It is the best way to understand the importance of the place and the glorious history of Santorini.
-And of course your kids will be excited about the details behind the stories.
-What could be more fascinating than a volcanic erruption and the legend of lost Atlantis?
+Your kids will be excited about the details behind the stories of the volcanic eruption and the legend of lost Atlantis?

 What attractions are near Akrotiri Arcgaeological site?

 You can perfectly combine this visit with other attractions of the island.
 Our suggestion is to book a private tour and design your own tailor made itinerary.

 Based on the interests and the ages of your kids, our travel specialist will include the best experiences of the island and offer you an unforgettable day.
 So pamper yourselves and your kids with a private guide and transfer service booked by Kids Love Greece.

 The brand new Lost Atlantis Experience Museum is also a highlight for the little mythology fans.

 - The walk is on an archaeological site with dirt, dust, and little stones.
 Make sure everyone wears appropriate footwear

 - No need for a full-day visit here as a morning or afternoon visit will suffice to give you a good insight into this fascinating history

 - Not good weather?
 No problem!
 Unlike many other Greek archaeological sites, this one is covered